|Euclid Middle School, 2015. Photo by Amelia Martinez.|

 The school was completed in 1962 under a general contract for $1,464,179.
 Alfred Watts Grant was the architect.
 Remodeling was done in 1970 and 1978 that included a media center and classrooms; More, Combs & Burch were the architects.
 Enlargements were made in 1985 that added a computer lab; Reynolds & Rutledge were the architects; and a wood and metal shop and athletic storage designed by Marcus Robertson.

 The bond projects of 1995 brought enhancements to Newton.
 The media center was remodeled in the 1970's as was the administration area.
-The bond project added air conditioning and a hot water boiler.
-The ceilings throughout the building that were resurfaced with acoustic ceiling tile.
-All systems were brought up to date and a walk-in freezer was added.
+Additional improvements were done in 1995, 2002 and 2013.

 Newton Middle School Knights sport the school colors red and white.